 How do I know if the Modern Fertility test is right for me?

-Any woman who is curious about her fertility can benefit from testing with Modern Fertility.
+Anyone with ovaries* who is curious about fertility can benefit from testing with Modern Fertility.
 Information is for everyone!
-This includes if you’d like to start a family in the (far) future and want some information about your timeline, if you’re thinking about kids in the next few years, if you’re trying to get pregnant right now, if you’re considering freezing your eggs or IVF, if you’re a mom considering another pregnancy / child, and if you suspect your hormones are imbalanced.
+This includes if you’d like to start a family in the (far) future and want some information about your timeline, if you’re thinking about kids in the next few years and want to plan, if you’re trying to conceive right now, if you’re considering freezing your eggs, IUI or IVF, if you’re a parent considering another pregnancy / child, and if you suspect your hormones are imbalanced.
 And yes, you can test if you’re on birth control!

 Are these the same laboratory tests that I would get from a fertility doctor?

 Yes.
 We worked with top reproductive endocrinologists to select a panel of the most comprehensive set of hormones that can help you understand fertility.
 For each hormone you test, we’ll provide plenty of context on what the hormone is, why it’s important, and how your results relate to others your age.
 Fertility is complex and hormones are one (important!) piece of the puzzle.
 We always break down both what the science can and cannot tell you and we encourage all customers to talk with a doctor about their results.
 You can read more about the science behind Modern Fertility here.